chrisiaut/socialcube_help/en/user_info.md

 # User info

-On Socialcube there are 4 types of users and their IDs:
+On Socialcube there are 4 types of users:
 - Admins
 - Institution Admin
 - Teachers
 - Students

+These types can be identified by their user type id.

 | User Type | ID |
 | -- | -- |